containers/podman/docs/podman-generate-systemd.1.md

 Override the default stop timeout for the container with the given value.

 **--restart-policy**=*policy*
-Set the SystemD restart policy.
+Set the systemd restart policy.
 The restart-policy must be one of: "no", "on-success", "on-failure", "on-abnormal", "on-watchdog", "on-abort", or "always".
 The default policy is *on-failure*.

 ## Examples